 What Causes Ulcerative Colitis?

 The cause of ulcerative colitis remains unknown, but some researchers believe that an abnormal response of the immune system is involved in the development of the disease.
-Food or bacteria in the intestines, or even the lining of the bowel may cause the uncontrolled inflammation associated with ulcerative colitis.
+A viral or bacterial infection of the colon may trigger the uncontrolled inflammation associated with ulcerative colitis.

 Who Gets Ulcerative Colitis?